ldnclj/lisp1.5/README.md

 This is the result of an attempt at the implementation of the core of lisp 1.5 during the one of the London Clojure Dojos, using clojure as a base.

+Note that for speed, we used clojure keywords to represent symbols and avoid collisions with the clojure namespace.
+Future exercise could be to work with a parsed string instead.

 ## License